pactflow/pact-msw-adapter/README.md

 Note:- This is an alpha version and interface changes are to be expected.
 If you wish to contribute please get in touch!

+Check out this issue for the initial proposal on msw-pacts repo https://github.com/mswjs/msw/issues/572

 ### How to use

 In your tests, import msw and msw pact.